chriskhoo/Yelp-review-outlook/readme.md

 Note that in line with the terms and conditions, the raw dataset will not be posted in this repo.

-For the purpose of this exercise, the data set will focus on restaurant reviews (~62% of reviews in the Yelp data set).
+For the purpose of this exercise, the data set will focus on US restaurant reviews (~61% of reviews in the Yelp data set).

 ## 4. Approach (How)
 This exercise explore a range of NLP techniques.